Crimson-Yeti/Sastantua/README.md

 ### Size Input

 Intuitivly, the larger the size we give the program, the larger the pyramid generted.
-Our size input directly controlls the amount of **tiers** in our pyramid.
-Perhaps less intuitivly though is the fact that not all tiers are created equally.
-As with any sturdy stucture, our tiers increase in size as they near the bottom of the pyramid. **Tier Growth** will cover the rules followed when building each tier.
+Our size input directly controlls the amount of **tiers** in our pyramid, and as with any sturdy stucture, our tiers increase in size as they near the bottom of the pyramid.

 #### Tier Growth

 ![sastantuatiers](https://user-images.githubusercontent.com/41135333/43378842-10959190-937e-11e8-8800-701656117833.png)

-As can be seen in the chart above, there's a consitent progression to the size of our pyramid's tiers.
+As can be seen in the chart above, there's a predictable progression to the size of our pyramid's tiers.

 ##### Row Count Incramentation
 * The first tier starts at 3 rows, and every tier after the first will always have one more row than the one above it.